BeniCheni/Music-Concierge/README.md

 <h2>(while the repo name is Music-Concierge)</h2>
 This little project is beta on Heroku now.
 Please play and help me to test the app. :-)

-Attempting to bridge technology and art making with this site with a Yeoman-scafolded Angular app on Heroku.
+Attempting to bridge technology and art making with this site with a Yeoman-scaffolded Angular app on Heroku.
 The app is also a chance for to practice D3, Bower, Node, Grunt, etc...
 Basically a place to have fun while sharpening modern front-end technologies.

 Play and help me test, please... :)